ivanvb/100-days-front-end/README.md

 # 100 Days of Front End

-I will build a mini website in plain HTML, CSS and Javascript for 100 days.
-Each day's website will be different.
+I will build a mini website in plain HTML, CSS and Javascript for 100 days, these websites will be proof of concepts in many cases that will allow me to practice some specific concept while building something with it at the same time!

 You can check my progress [here](https://ivanvb.github.io/100-days-front-end/)